What Britain’s New Law Spells for the Future of Connected Cars2 min read

 Cars fitted with ultrasonic sensors and automated software can undertake a number of tasks including parking by themselves without requiring a driver to navigate.
-Such tools are expected to make parking in tight spaces easier as software improve accuracy.
+Such tools are expected to make parking in tight spaces easier as software improves accuracy.

 In the past, laws surrounding the use of the emerging tech have been blurred (and still remain so in most countries).
 Drivers could be fined if they used parking assist features while still in the car.
 The new rule has made it legal for motorists to use a remote control device to park.
 Britain hopes to see fully self-driving cars on roads by 2021, with a number of automakers already carrying out tests.

 The future of connected cars